mwvgroup/pittgoogle-user-demos/cloud-run/README.md

 export PROJECT_ID=$GOOGLE_CLOUD_PROJECT
 ```

-4. Cd into your classifier directory (``cd SuperNNova``).
+3. Cd into your classifier directory.
+   To follow the examples below, do `cd cloud-run/SuperNNova` from the repo root directory.

-5. Install other dependencies as needed.
+4. Install other dependencies as needed.
    For the SuperNNova example, you may want to run ``pip install -r requirements.txt``, but note that Cloud Run requires a special install of torch, so you will need to comment that out of the SuperNNova/requirements.txt file before installing and then separately run ``pip install torch``.

 6. This tutorial uses both python and shell commands, so you may want to repeat steps 1-4 so you have a separate window for each.
    In the window you will use for python, run the setup code given below.

-The following cloud resources will be created:

-- Pub/Sub subscription to a Pitt-Google alert stream.
-These alerts will be the input to the classifier.

 Imports and logging: